hl7-eu/laboratory/input/pagecontent/logicalModel.md

 ### Overview

-The European eHealth Network "GUIDELINE on the electronic exchange of health data under Cross-Border Directive 2011/24/EU Laboratory Results" - Release 1.1 is addressed to the Member States of the European Union and apply to the implementation exchange of interoperable laboratory test result report cross-border exchange in order to support safe and efficient provisioning of care services in another Member state.
+The European eHealth Network "GUIDELINE on the electronic exchange of health data under Cross-Border Directive 2011/24/EU Laboratory Results" - Release 1.1 is addressed to the Member States of the European Union and applies to the implementation exchange of interoperable laboratory test result report cross-border exchange in order to support safe and efficient provisioning of care services in another member state.

 It could also serve as a guiding principle for the national development and implementation of Laboratory Result Reports.